Busy Philipps Ticked After She's Mistaken For Sarah Huckabee Sanders

-Actress Busy Philipps went ballistic Thursday after the chairman of the Democratic Coalition Against Trump identified her in an old photo as a young Sarah Huckabee Sanders.
+Actress Busy Philipps went ballistic on Thursday after the chairman of the Democratic Coalition Against Trump misidentified her as a young Sarah Huckabee Sanders in an old photo.

-In a dig at the White House press secretary’s facial expression, Jon Cooper tweeted a picture that was actually Philipps from her time on the one-season 1999-2000 TV comedy “Freaks and Geeks.”
-That prompted Philipps to respond, “I am never getting over this” and a whole lot more.
+In an attempted dig at the White House press secretary’s facial expression, Jon Cooper tweeted a picture of Philipps from her time on the one-season 1999-2000 TV comedy “Freaks and Geeks.”

+That prompted Philipps to respond, “I am never getting over this” ― and a whole lot more.

-Here’s Cooper’s now-deleted post (for which he has apologized):
+Here’s Cooper’s now-deleted post (for which he later apologized):

-And here are the “Cougar Town” star’s responses:
+And here is the “Cougar Town” star’s response:

 Yeah, we’re not seeing the resemblance either.